 Senior Communications Advisor

 Robert Steuteville is founder and executive director of Better Cities & Towns, a 501c3 nonprofit that seeks to educate and raise awareness for more sustainable and livable communities.
 Steuteville has been writing, editing, and publishing in the field of New Urbanism since 1996, when he founded New Urban News, a trade publication that covered the trend until 2012, when the name was changed to Better Cities & Towns.
 He authored or co-authored four editions of New Urbanism: Best Practices Guide, which is used for CNU accreditation.
 He published the Smart Code Version 9 and Manual.
 He is leading a team that is writing a form-based code, using the Smart Code as a basis, for the city and town of Ithaca, New York.
-Steuteville is a signer of the Charter of the New Urbanism, which was unveiled in Charleston, North Carolina, when New Urban News was launched.
+Steuteville is a signer of the Charter of the New Urbanism, which was unveiled in Charleston, South Carolina, when New Urban News was launched.
 He participated in the Mississippi Renewal Forum, when new urbanists made plans for 11 communities devastated by Hurricane Katrina.
 He lives in Ithaca, New York, with his family.

 Lisa is a longtime writer and editor in the fields of community planning and placemaking.
 As a freelance writer and as founder and owner of The Cooler Minds, she provided writing and communication strategies to clients such as the Urban Institute, the Metropolitan Institute at Virginia Tech, the National Vacant Properties Campaign, and Smart Growth America, among others.